Washington Conference on Theoretical Physics: Major events

-Dissolution and legacy
+Dissolution

 After the 10th conference in 1947, the conferences were discontinued due to a variety of reasons: Gamow had turned his interest into cosmology, Teller had left after the war to work at the University of Chicago and Fleming, co-organizer had stepped down from his position of chief of the Department of Terrestrial Magnetism at Carnegie Institution.

+Legacy

 In 2003, Stephen Joel Trachtenberg commissioned two bronze plaques that were mounted in the Corcoran Hall of GWU.
 One about the life and work of Gamow, and another plaque of the 1939 announcement of Bohr.
 Bohr's plate begins as:

 In this room, January 26, 1939, Niels Bohr made the first public announcement of the successful disintegration of uranium into barium with the attendant release of approximately two hundred million electron volts of energy per disintegration.
 This announcement was heard by the physicists listed below who were attending the fifth of the Conferences on Theoretical Physics which are sponsored jointly by the Carnegie Institution of Washington and The George Washington University.